 The Interview Process

-If your application is successful we will invite for interview.
-We will provide you with interview guidance but below is an overview of the process and the purpose of each activity:
+On receipt of your application via UCAS, your application is reviewed by the Subject Department and the School Lead.
+If you have the required qualifications and we would like to progress your application, we will invite for interview.
+We will provide you with an interview guidance booklet which will give you more information about the process but here is an overview of the process and the purpose of each activity:

 All candidates will complete a written task.
 The purpose of the written task is to review the following: